subshell/helm-charts/charts/sophora-import-job/README.md

-# Sophora Import Cron Job for Sophora 4+
+# Sophora Import Job

+A one-time Sophora Importer that runs as a k8s job and imports the data from s3 or http.
+This chart requires Sophora 4 or higher.

 **Note**: The Cron Job is disabled by default.